karthik/life-hacks/travel.md

 - This allows me to stay up till past 10pm at my destination and my cycle is reset when I fall asleep.
 I sometimes take half an Ambien the first night to make sure I stay asleep through the night.

 b) **If landing at destination late afternoon to evening**:
 There is no set recommendation here but don't sleep much on the plane.
 Definitely nap for a couple of hours here and there but stay awake and watch as many bad movies as possible.
-Drink lightly, but not enough to put you to sleep.
+Limit or avoid alcohol.
 Then eat a light dinner at destination and take an Ambien and get to bed at 10pm or after.
 You'll comfortably wake up at 6 and have a great day.

 **Other useful sleep stuff**